Institute for Astronomy

 • Mid-February to Early-March: first round of interviews conducted (in person, where possible)

-• Late March: decisions (mostly) finalised for funded places
+• Late March: decisions (mostly) finalized for funded places

 Training